QUICK SUMMARY:

 A client onboarding checklist (also known as a customer onboarding checklist) is a roadmap agencies use to seamlessly welcome and integrate new clients.
 It outlines the key steps involved in establishing clear goals, expectations, and processes for a successful partnership from the very start.

-Think of a client onboarding checklist as your agency's secret weapon.
+Think of a client onboarding checklist as your agency's secret weapon to streamline the new client onboarding process.
 It helps you:

-• Prevent Miscommunication: Eliminate misunderstandings by gathering critical client information and setting clear goals.
+Prevent Miscommunication: Eliminate misunderstandings by gathering critical client information, setting clear goals, and understanding the client's expectations.

 When we're onboarding new clients, there's a huge checklist of tasks to go through: getting access to or creating ad accounts, websites, Google Analytics properties, Google Search Console, and more, formulating a strategy, setting up conversion and event tracking, etc. You know the drill.
 It's a tedious and lengthy process.